phts/LVL-1/arduino/README.md

 # Arduino firmware

-The core logic which is responsible for calculating and displaying data.
+The core logic which is responsible for calculating and displaying the data.

-By design it is able to work without [NodeMCU module](../nodemcu), which is only responsible for internet connection.
+By design it is able to work without internet connection or even without whole [NodeMCU module](../nodemcu).

+## Development

-## Libraries
+### Libraries

 - [ArduinoQueue](https://github.com/EinarArnason/ArduinoQueue)
 - [EncButton](https://github.com/GyverLibs/EncButton)